-It is still too early to determine how SMEs in Scotland will respond to the UK's new flexible working legislation and Scotland's Fair Work Nation Action Plan.
+It is still too early to determine how SMEs in Scotland will respond to the UK's new flexible working legislation and Scotland's Fair Work Nation plan.
 However, we can use historical lenses to investigate whether there is any association between flexible working hours and labour productivity and innovation performance using data from the Longitudinal Small Business Survey (LSBS) from 2015 to 2022.
-This allows us to start filling the evidence gap on the effects of FWAs on SME productivity and innovation in
+This allows us to start filling the evidence gap on the effects of flexible working arrangements on SME productivity and innovation in Scotland.
+Given the lack of systematic firm-level data on the flexibility of working arrangements by typology of employment contracts held by UK employees, and the absence of recent linked employer-employee datasets for the UK,5 the LSBS offers unique information as it has included one question since 2015, only asked in Scotland, on the firm's adoption of nine different types of working hours arrangements for